 This Policy does not apply to third-party websites including those that can be accessed through hyperlinks made available on our website.
 We are not responsible for such websites.
 If you consult a third-party website, such website will have its own policies and we invite you to consult them before submitting any personal information.

-Broadly speaking, “personal information" refers to any information about an identifiable individual or that allows an individual to be identified.
-It could be your name, email address or date of birth.
+“Personal information” refers to any information which relates to a natural person and directly or indirectly allows that person to be identified.
+This could include your name, email address, phone number and date of birth.

 As part of your interactions with us, we may collect some of your personal information, such as the following: